|72.06 ~ 2485 ~ Marsh Oblique-barred ~ Hypenodes humidalis|

 Resident.
 Nat.
 Scarce B

 A 'Nationally Scarce B' species.
-This very small macro is easily overlooked, especially by inexperienced mothers who are quite likely to see it as a micro moth.
-Even taking its small size into account, it seems to be quite a local species, probably due to its foodplant, which, isn't actually known at this time.
-It has been recorded from a few scattered sites throughout the county, but especially in the west.
+This very small macro is easily overlooked as a micro moth.
+Seemingly quite a local species, probably due to its foodplant, which isn't actually known at this time, but it is associated with wet areas.
+It has been recorded from a few scattered sites throughout the county, mainly in the west.

 Wingspan : M & F, 14-15mm.